Jordan Lam: Southern

 On 25 November 2020, Lam signed for Southern.

 Resources Capital

 On 21 August 2021, Lam joined Resources Capital.

+North District

+On 17 July 2023, Lam joined North District.

+Kitchee

+On 27 June 2024, Kitchee president Ken Ng announced that the club had signed Lam.

+On 2 July 2024, Lam officially joined Kitchee.

 International career

 In October 2014, Lam received his first call up to the Hong Kong U-16's as a 15 year old.
 Head coach Yeung Ching Kwong selected him ahead of the 2014 AFC U-16 Championship despite being a year younger than some of his teammates.
 He made two appearances off the bench for Hong Kong but the team did not advance past the group stage.

 In May 2017, Lam was called into the Hong Kong U-23's squad which finished as runners up in the HKFC Soccer Sevens tournament.
 In July 2017, he was called into the full squad for U-23's squad for a tournament in Myanmar and 2018 AFC U-23 Championship qualification.

+On 26 March 2024, Lam made his debut for the senior Hong Kong national team in a World Cup qualifier against Uzbekistan.

 Personal life

-Lam's younger brother, Jerry, is also a professional footballer who is currently playing for Eastern.
+Lam's younger brother, Jerry, is also a professional footballer.